Funding Search Tools

 Fill out the required information to create your account.
 Use your UCI email address for the “” field.
 Your password does not need to match that of your UCInetID.

 Once this is done you will receive a confirmation email.
 Click the link to confirm your account and then you’ll be able to access the full features of Pivot, including claiming your Pivot-generated profile (if one exists).
-We’re not going to cover profiles here, but we encourage you to check out this video tutorial on how to claim your profile and this one on how to update your profile.
-This video playlist also covers how to search and navigate the Profiles area of Pivot.
+We’re not going to cover profiles here, but we encourage you to check out this video on how to setup your Pivot account and profile.

 Advanced search may appear a bit intimidating, and it really does have a lot of options to help refine your search, but the following recommendations should simplify things for your first go at it.